Capital Gains Tax Calculator

 4. Select your holding period: Choose short-term (≤1 year) or long-term (>1 year) based on your ownership duration.

-5. Choose your tax bracket: Select your marginal tax bracket to calculate the applicable rate.
+5. Choose your tax bracket & state: Select your filing status, marginal income tax bracket, and state of residence to calculate applicable federal and state rates.

-6. Review your results: See your total gain, tax owed, and net proceeds after taxes.
+6. Review your results: See your total net gain, total tax owed (including potential NIIT and state allocations), and net proceeds after taxes.

 Common Capital Gains Mistakes to Avoid

-❌ Not tracking your cost basis: Keep records of purchase prices, reinvested dividends, and stock splits.
-Without accurate basis, you may overpay taxes significantly.
+❌ Not tracking your cost basis: Keep meticulous records of purchase prices, reinvested dividends, and stock splits.
+Without accurate basis, the IRS defaults to a $0 basis, causing you to overpay taxes significantly.

-❌ Ignoring holding period: Selling one day before the one-year mark triggers short-term rates instead of long-term rates—potentially doubling your tax bill.
+❌ Ignoring holding periods: Selling an asset even one day before the one-year mark triggers short-term rates instead of preferential long-term rates—potentially doubling your tax bill.

-❌ Forgetting wash sale rules: If you sell at a loss and repurchase the same or substantially identical security within 30 days, the loss is disallowed for tax purposes.
+❌ Forgetting wash sale rules: If you sell a security at a loss and repurchase the same or a substantially identical security within 30 days (before or after the sale), the loss is disallowed for tax purposes.

-❌ Not harvesting losses: Realized losses can offset gains dollar-for-dollar, plus up to $3,000 of ordinary income annually, with unlimited carryforward.
+❌ Not harvesting losses: Realized losses can offset capital gains dollar-for-dollar.
+If your losses exceed your gains, you can use up to $3,000 to offset ordinary income annually, with unlimited carryforward to future tax years.

 Tax-Saving Strategies for Capital Gains

-Tax-Loss HarvestingSell losing investments to offset gainsActive investors with mixed performance
+Tax-Loss HarvestingSell losing investments before the end of the year to offset realized gainsActive investors with mixed portfolio performance

-1031 Like-Kind ExchangeDefer gains by reinvesting in similar propertyReal estate investors
+1031 Like-Kind ExchangeDefer capital gains taxes by reinvesting the proceeds into a similar "like-kind" propertyReal estate investors and commercial property owners

 Related Investment Calculators

 Sources & Disclaimer: Tax rates and thresholds based on IRS Publication 550 (Investment Income and Expenses) and IRS Topic No. 409 (Capital Gains and Losses).
 2026 brackets reflect inflation adjustments per IRS Revenue Procedure.
 State taxes vary; consult your state's tax authority for specific rates.
-This calculator provides estimates for educational purposes only and does not constitute tax advice.
-Consult a qualified tax professional for personalized guidance.
+Primary residence exclusions are subject to eligibility under Section 121.
+This calculator provides estimates for educational purposes only and does not constitute tax or financial advice.
+Consult a qualified tax professional or certified public accountant (CPA) for personalized guidance.
 Calculator updated January 2026.

 Frequently Asked Questions